diana-hui-yang/cohesity-scripts/sbt/duplicate-ora-coh-sbt/linux/README.md

 - -s : Cohesity SBT library name including directoy or just directory (default name is libsbt_6_and_7_linux-x86_64.so, default directory is lib)
 - -o : ORACLE_HOME (default is current environment), optional
 - -c : Source pluggable database (if this input is empty, it is standardalone or CDB database restore)
+- -f : yes means force.
+It will refresh the target database without prompt
 - -w : yes means preview rman backup scripts

 ## file contains duplicate setting